Software Engineering: A Modern Approach

 1.7 Automatic Code Reviews

-Before concluding, we would like to comment that many issues addressed in code reviews can be automatically detected using static analysis tools.
-For instance, issues such as naming conventions (camel case, snake case, etc), code layout, and indentation style (tab or spaces, for example), can be standardized using linters.
-This prevents human reviewers from wasting time on such issues.
+Before concluding, we would like to note that many issues addressed in code reviews can be automatically detected using static analysis tools.
+For instance, issues such as naming conventions (camel case, snake case, etc.), code layout, and indentation style (tabs or spaces, for example), can be standardized using linters.
+This prevents human reviewers from wasting time on these issues.

 Exercises